-During pregnancy, a woman’s body is flooded with hormones which may leave her irritable or over emotional.
-She may also be excessively tired or feel sick, particularly in the early stages.
-Be patient and calm and provide a listening ear.
-This time, while it’s still just the two of you, is special so make sure you enjoy it.
+During pregnancy, a woman’s body is flooded with hormones which may affect her emotions.
+She may also experience tiredness or sickness, particularly in the early stages.
+Be patient, calm and provide a listening ear.

 Feeding your baby

-If as a couple you’ve chosen to breastfeed your baby, bear in mind that the first few weeks can be physically demanding for mums as breastfeeding is established, and your partner will really need your support.
-Don’t be afraid to get in touch with your midwife or public health nurse (health visitor) if you feel she needs further help.
+If, as a couple, you’ve chosen to breastfeed your baby, bear in mind that the first few weeks can be physically demanding for mums as breastfeeding is established, and your partner will really need your support.
+Your midwife or health visitor are there to help and support you both if you need it.
 You’ll find their contact details in your baby’s red book.

 Breastfeeding is thirsty work, and sometimes with a new baby it can be difficult for mums to have the time to drink and eat enough.
-You can help by ensuring drinks, snacks and food are easily to hand, especially if you’re not going to be there.
+You can help by ensuring food and drinks are easily accessible.

 Sometimes partners can feel a bit left out given that they’re not the ones breastfeeding, but you also need to make sure you have a chance to bond physically with your baby.
 Take the opportunity after your baby’s been fed to have skin-to-skin contact and burp them.
 Make the most of other opportunities to build the relationship, such as bathtime or nappy changes.

-Make sure you are clear about your rights to paternity leave and pay well in advance of your baby’s due date.
+Make sure you are clear about your rights to parental leave and pay/benefits well in advance of your baby’s due date.
 You will need to discuss flexibility with work as babies don’t always arrive at the expected time.

-One of the best ways you can support your partner is to allow her the time to bond with your baby.
-That may mean taking overall responsibility for all the normal everyday tasks like shopping, cooking, housework.
+You can support your partner by taking responsibility for everyday tasks like shopping, cooking and housework in the early days or weeks.
 Depending on your family and friends, you may need to act as a ‘gatekeeper’ and manage the amount of visitors.
 This time is precious for you as a new family and you need to make sure you protect your time together.

-Having a new baby is an emotional time for both parents.
+Having a new baby is an emotional time for parents.
 If you’re feeling particularly stressed or anxious, don’t be afraid to get advice.
-Talk to your public health nurse (health visitor) who can signpost appropriate help and support.
 If the birth was traumatic, this can have a lasting impact on you as well as on your partner.
+Talk to your health visitor who can signpost you to appropriate help and support.

-Your partner will naturally be feeling tired.
-She may be irritable with you and weepy with all the hormones flooding her body post-birth.
+Your partner will naturally be feeling tired and may experience ‘baby blues’ in the first few days after your baby is born.
 However, if you feel what your partner is going through is more than just ‘baby blues’, it may be that she is suffering from post-natal depression.
-Contact your public health nurse (health visitor) or GP as soon as you can as early intervention can make a massive difference.
+Contact your health visitor or GP as soon as you can as early intervention is important.